 The locking system on an inversion table is what secures you to the table.
 The ankle locking system is very unique on this inversion table.
 This is comprised of the locking handle, ankle cushions, and the footrest.
 I will discuss these components individually below.

-Ankle cushions are the padding that hold your lower legs in place on the inversion table.
+Ankle cushions are the padding that holds your lower legs in place on the inversion table.
 You want these to be comfy and provide a secure hold.

 The ankle cushions on this unit are over-the-top.
 They use multiple, individual air chambers that are connected to each other, and this allows the air to flow evenly throughout the chambers.
 This really helps to form fit to your legs and ankles providing a really comfortable hold.
 I haven’t seen anything quite like this, and it’s very unique.
 The chamber that sits on the top of your foot is exceptionally comfortable.
 I have to say that this is a very cool concept.